Adaptive Traffic Signal Technology

 Hudson’s current traffic timing system is programmed based on manual traffic studies.
 It does not adapt to immediate circumstances such as changes in traffic volumes, crashes or lane closures.
 With adaptive signal technology, data is received and processed from sensors in real-time to optimize signal timing to accommodate changing traffic patterns as they occur.

 Each signal talks to the other adaptive signals, notifying the system when a backup occurs.
 The signals change to let backed up traffic through and clear out intersections all along the system to keep traffic moving.
 Adaptive signal technology reduces congestion, improves traffic times and improves safety by reducing stops and starts.

 With adaptive signal technology, traffic signals communicate with each other.
 The system immediately recognizes a traffic back up and takes steps to adjust signal timing to move traffic through congested intersections.
 Adaptive signals:

 - Move traffic more efficiently with fewer stops.

 - Increase safety by reducing stops (and the potential for rear-end collisions).

-- Adjust traffic in real-time to minimize traffic tie-ups due to accidents, lane-closures or downed trees.
+- Adjust traffic in real-time to minimize traffic tie-ups due to crashes, lane-closures or changes in traffic volumes.

 - Reduce vehicle emissions by decreasing idling time.